SwarupanandDeshmukh/SwarupanandDeshmukh/README.md

 <div align="center">

-  <i> "Any fool can write code that a computer can understand.
+  <i> "Any one can write code that a computer can understand.
 Good programmers write code that humans can understand." </i>

   <img src="https://komarev.com/ghpvc/?username=swarupananddeshmukh&color=blueviolet" alt="Profile Views"/>